Remember to Remember on 11 November26 October 2021

 If you aren’t able to attend a commemorative event in person, we’ve made it easy for you to commemorate at home or in your office:

-- You can watch a live stream of the Remembrance Day ceremony at the Shrine of Remembrance in Brisbane’s ANZAC Square from 10:15am on 11 November
+- You can watch a live stream of the Remembrance Day ceremony at the Shrine of Remembrance in Brisbane’s ANZAC Square on 11 November

 - You can download a video or audio recording of a short commemorative service from 1 November.